RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

           - if no agreement is reached, the matter is determined by the Federal Court
         - Legal recognition of Native Title Representative Bodies to represent claimants.
     - Jango v Northern Territory of Australia
-      - claimant group has a right to compensation where native title is found by a court to have been ‘extinguished’ by a government
+      - claimant group has a right to compensation where native title is found by a court to have been 'extinguished' by a government
     -  Timber Creek Case
       - rates of compensation are to be paid at rates on a par with other forms of property
     - Wik Peoples v Queensland